derekburgess/jaws/IMPLEMENTATION_PLAN.md

 - Three optional real-PCAP scenarios derived from one externally acquired and labeled sample.
 - No committed GitHub Actions workflow, lint configuration, type-check job, lock/constraints file, or declared test dependency.
 - `requirements.txt` is one unsegmented runtime dependency set; most versions are unpinned.

+Milestone 0 has since added a declared development test dependency group, eight Benchmark 0 schemas, a portable noncanonical bundle, and fifteen contract-test functions collecting as twenty cases.
+The detector subject inventory above remains fixed so the baseline is not silently redefined by its collector.

 ### Strengths to preserve